Vyral/base-template/_drafts/tarrant-county-eats-texas-live.md

 {% include youtube.html %}

-Today on Tarrant County Eats we took a trip to DFW’s newest entertainment district: Texas Live!
+<center>Today on Tarrant County Eats we took a trip to DFW’s newest entertainment district: Texas Live!</center>

 Welcome back to Tarrant County Eats!
 This time, we’re coming to you straight from DFW’s newest entertainment district: Texas Live!.